stefan-zobel/http2client-java8/README.md

 <dependency>
     <groupId>net.sourceforge.streamsupport</groupId>
     <artifactId>java9-concurrent-backport</artifactId>
-    <version>1.1.0</version>
+    <version>1.1.1</version>
 </dependency>
 ```

 Logging is not functional yet.
-The code has seen very little testing and is still in development.
-Don't use this in production!
+The code hasn't been thoroughly tested so far, so don't use this in production!

 ## LICENSE